What the ACT Government is doing

 Learn about our data and climate action strategies:

-- More detailed climate projection information in the NARCliM climate modelling project.
+- Summaries and detailed climate projection information in the NARCliM climate modelling project.

 - The ACT Government's emissions reduction goals and plans in the ACT Climate Change Strategy 2019-2025.

-- Use of trees, plants, soils and water systems to reduce the impacts of climate change in Canberra's Living Infrastructure Plan.
+- Use of trees, plants, soils and water systems to improve the ACT’s climate resilience and reduce urban heat in Canberra's Living Infrastructure Plan.

 - Protecting and restoring our natural ecosystems to be more resilient to a changing climate in our Nature Conservation Strategy.

-- Supporting a sustainable and resilient Territory through the ACT Planning Strategy and reforms to the ACT planning system that deliver better outcomes for the environment and people across the ACT.
+- Supporting a sustainable and resilient Territory through the 2023 Territory Plan and Planning Act that deliver better outcomes for the urban environment and people across the ACT.

 Learn more about the ACT Government’s actions on climate change.